Experienced, Trusted Legal Representation For Family, Divorce and Criminal Matters in Rhode Island.

 Susan T. Perkins is an experienced attorney specialized in Divorce, Family and Criminal Law with offices in Providence and Newport, Rhode Island and licensed to practice law in Rhode Island, Massachusetts, and Connecticut.
-CALL US: 401-PERKINS
+Make an Appointment

 Law Offices of Susan T. Perkins Esq.
-Specializes in Divorce and Family Law in RI, MA and CT.
+Specializes in Divorce, Family Law in RI, MA and CT.

 While Susan takes great pride in the success of her many divorce and family law cases, it’s not her only area of practice.
 She’s also provided outstanding results and legal representation for clients dealing with DUI’s, criminal charges, LGBTQ rights, and gun trusts.

 Why Hire Providence Divorce Attorney Susan T. Perkins

 Rhode Island Attorney Susan T. Perkins has over twenty years of experience.
 She has worked with hundreds of clients to get them the results they need in their Rhode Island cases.
 Because of her dedication to her clients she has been recognized nationally as one of the top attorneys in client satisfaction.
 If you need a RI Divorce Attorney, Rhode Island Criminal Defense Lawyer, LGBT Lawyer or DUI Lawyer you are in the right place.

 Tri-State Licensure: Susan T. Perkins holds legal licensure in Rhode Island, Massachusetts, and Connecticut, allowing her to extend her legal expertise and services to clients across a wide geographical region and navigate the legal complexities of multiple jurisdictions.